Trauma Therapy: Common Concerns

 Treatment is not just sitting around talking about all the bad stuff that’s happened to you week after week and then sending you on your way.
 No, that’s not going to be helpful.
 Instead, after following an individual assessment and a discussion of your treatment goals, we will talk about best options for you.
 You will then have a much clearer sense about which treatments are available, how they work, why they work, and how long they will take.

 Treatment is about getting you to feel better in both the short and the long term.
 Often, taking the first step to make an appointment can be the most difficult step to take.
-Once you do take that step, make sure your therapist will meet with you prior to starting treatment to get a clear picture of the problems you want help with, and that they recommend treatments that are evidence-based and shown to be effective.
+Once you do take that step, make sure your therapist will meet with you prior to starting treatment.
+This is necessary to get a clear picture of the problems you want help with.
+Also, ensure that they recommend treatments that are evidence-based and shown to be effective.

-If you'd like to read about evidence-based PTSD treatments that I offer, please see my website here.
-And remember: a good, solid treatment will help you to overcome this "stuck" feeling and help you to feel better overall and in your day-to-day life.
+If you’d like to read about evidence-based PTSD treatments that I offer, please see my website here (or learn even more about PTSD resources here).
+And remember: a good, solid treatment will help you to overcome this “stuck” feeling and help you to feel better overall and in your day-to-day life.

 Begin PTSD Treatment in Ohio or Kentucky